twilio/release-tool/README.md

 environment or command-line arguments.
 All other assigned variables are fixed and cannot be overridden except in the .release.json itself.

-Travis CI
+Travis CI Or CircleCI
 ---------

-If you set the property "travis" to `true` in the top-level of your software's .release.json, then the tool will not execute any plans locally; instead, it will POST a request to Travis CI in order to execute the plans.
-You can also set the property to "pro".
+If you set the property `ci` to `travis` or `circleci` in the top-level of your software's .release.json, then the tool will not execute any plans locally; instead, it will POST a request to Travis CI  or CircleCi in order to execute the plans.

 Be very careful not to leak any sensitive data.